Why Configure File Uploads?

 Security Considerations

-Configure your S3 bucket with a least-privileged policy:- Scoped Public Read Access: Only allow public read access to specific prefixes where needed
+In addition to IAM user permissions, configure your S3 bucket with a least-privileged bucket policy to ensure security:- Scoped Public Read Access: Only allow public read access to specific prefixes where needed

 - Restricted Write Access: Only your Formbricks instance should be able to upload files